 Just another side note, 8% of the Turkish population declared that they were not affiliated with any religion and identified themselves as Deist or Atheist.
 Source

-According to my personal view, This number is definitely higher in Istanbul than the Turkish average.
+In my personal view, Turkish people becoming less religious each day, and this number is definitely higher in Istanbul than the Turkish average.

 Need help preparing your bucket list for Istanbul, please click to read 21 Fun and Unique Things To Do in Istanbul (A Local’s Guide)